Supporting the SDGs Goals

 15. Investments - - -

-Remark: The Company assessed its carbon footprint of organizations using data from January 1 to December 31, 2024 and passed the verification.
+Remark: The Company has assessed its organizational carbon footprint using data from 1 January to 31 December 2025, and the assessment has been verified.

 TGO Guidance of the Carbon Footprint for Organization